 What is a Scholarly Article?

 Scholarly articles are written by experts in the field and, additionally, reviewed by a panel experts in the field.
-They tend to include a lot of research and data, and the information in the article is backed up by a list of references.
+They include a lot of research and data, and the information in the article is backed up by a list of references.
 They are published in scholarly, peer-reviewed journals.

 Anatomy of a Scholarly Article